X509_CertRequest creates a PKCS #10 certificate signing request (CSR)

 This should produce an output file similar to:

------BEGIN NEW CERTIFICATE REQUEST----- MIIBGjCBxQIBADBQMQ8wDQYDVQQDEwZteXVzZXIxETAPBgNVBAoTCFRlc3QgT3Jn MQswCQYDVQQGEwJBVTEPMA0GA1UECBMGU3lkbmV5MQwwCgYDVQQHEwNOU1cwWjAN BgkqhkiG9w0BAQEFAANJADBGAkEAvdci5sKarpPzljBVVxJfGEfBOvjxlgFYOg1x xEEG9Xbilxgl3kTfIrA4KqNmGdEKPksbHXNuxXkwaaAld3bBHQIBA6ASMBAGCisG AQQBgjcCAQ4xAjAAMA0GCSqGSIb3DQEBBQUAA0EAtqie6G31yRcwJljEDdbeYd+w 5FvLd631nL//JuISFv6fl9B30WtHQtI1wuryVYZ6fRWZPpu9jZjs5gsnKFtiUg== -----END NEW CERTIFICATE REQUEST-----
+-----BEGIN CERTIFICATE REQUEST----- MIIBGjCBxQIBADBQMQ8wDQYDVQQDEwZteXVzZXIxETAPBgNVBAoTCFRlc3QgT3Jn MQswCQYDVQQGEwJBVTEPMA0GA1UECBMGU3lkbmV5MQwwCgYDVQQHEwNOU1cwWjAN BgkqhkiG9w0BAQEFAANJADBGAkEAvdci5sKarpPzljBVVxJfGEfBOvjxlgFYOg1x xEEG9Xbilxgl3kTfIrA4KqNmGdEKPksbHXNuxXkwaaAld3bBHQIBA6ASMBAGCisG AQQBgjcCAQ4xAjAAMA0GCSqGSIb3DQEBBQUAA0EAtqie6G31yRcwJljEDdbeYd+w 5FvLd631nL//JuISFv6fl9B30WtHQtI1wuryVYZ6fRWZPpu9jZjs5gsnKFtiUg== -----END CERTIFICATE REQUEST-----

 The next example duplicates the certificate request in Sections 3.1 to 3.3 of "Some Examples of the PKCS Standards"